 “Stick with me, and you’ll go far,” Carl Sands replied.

 Diana nodded and ran to join them.

 The Cheetah had checked on the guards; the ones shot by Terra-Man were just stunned.
 She used her agility to stun the fighting guards with quick moves so they could not injure one another any more.
 This won’t look good on those security cams, she mused.
 I hope I don’t end up on the wrong side of these walls!
-She crouched low and snarled as her enemies looked up.
+Crouching low, she snarled as her enemies looked up.